ckeditor/ckeditor5/docs/framework/guides/development-tools.md

 ### Usage

-In the example configuration file from the previous section we have defined base dependencies that should be used.
+In the example configuration file listed above we have defined base dependencies that should be used.
 They use the `@latest` tag, which means that the latest tag will be used, which generally should coincide with the latest version available on npm.
-After calling `mrgit sync`, those dependencies will be cloned and available locally in the specified version.
+After calling `mrgit sync`, these dependencies will be cloned and made available locally in the specified (latest) version.

-Alternatively, we can use one of the presets, eg. the `dev` preset.
-To do so, execute `mrgit sync --preset dev` - this will use versions specified in the preset instead. `ckeditor/ckeditor5-dev` does not have any specified tag or branch, so the `master` branch will be used by default.
-Since in this preset only `ckeditor5-dev` is specified, version for `ckeditor5-linters-config` will be used as specified in the default `dependencies`.
+Alternatively, you can use one of the presets defined in the latter section of the file, eg. the `dev` preset.
+To do so, execute `mrgit sync --preset dev` &ndash; this will use versions specified in the preset instead. `ckeditor/ckeditor5-dev` does not have any tag or branch specified, so the `master` branch will be used by default.

+Since in this preset only `ckeditor5-dev` is specified, version used for `ckeditor5-linters-config` will be as specified in the default `dependencies` section.
 Using this mechanism, it is possible to easily switch between production and development versions of the dependencies used by the `ckeditor5` repository.

-For all available commands and configuration options, see [the docs](https://github.com/cksource/mrgit#mr-git) of the tool.
+For all available commands and configuration options, see [the documentation of the tool](https://github.com/cksource/mrgit#mr-git).

 ## Testing helpers